- What Happens During an Arc Flash?

 Routine inspections of all high voltage equipment such as electrical switchboards, panelboards, control panels, socket enclosures, motor control centers, and all wiring are essential.
 If there is any sign of corrosion, damage to wires, or other issues, they should be fixed as soon as possible.
 This will help keep the electrical currents safely contained within the machines and wires where they belong.

 Anywhere in a facility where high electrical currents can exist should be properly labeled with arc flash warning labels.
 These can be purchased pre-made or printed with any industrial label printer as they are needed.
 The National Electrical Code article 110.16 clearly states that this type of equipment needs to be marked to warn people of the risks.

 Whenever a machine needs to be worked on in any way, it should be completely de-energized.
 De-energizing a machine is more than just turning it off.
 All machines should be shut down and physically disconnected from any power source.
-Once disconnected, a voltage check should also be done to ensure there is no latent energy that was stored up.
+Once disconnected, a voltage check should also be done to ensure there is no latent energy stored away.

-Ideally a lockout tagout policy should be in place, which will put a physical lock on the electrical supply so that it cannot be accidently plugged back in while someone is working on it.
+Ideally, a lockout/tagout policy should be in place, which will put a physical lock on the electrical supply so that it cannot be accidentally plugged back in while someone is working on it.

 It should be very rare, but there are some cases when machines must be worked on while they are still energized.
 When this is the case, all employees working in the area should be required to wear proper personal protective equipment.

 The specific PPE that is worn should correspond to the maximum potential risk based on the amount of electricity going through the machine.
 Having head to toe personal protective equipment can help to prevent serious injury or even fatality should an arc flash occur while the machine is being worked on.